banyekalaok/cee498report/manuscript.md

 Notice that Monday, the start of the work week, has the most trips.
 Since we only have 1 month of data (August), no strong conclusions can be made at this point.
 The following section summarizes the EDA results that are relevant to the model development effort.

-Of the 48 bus lines figure 3 shows that the first 11 lines below (indicated by the boolean output "True") conducted more than 1,050 trips in August.
-1,050 trips represents an average of 10 trips per workday, which is considered substantive in this analysis.

-**Figure 3.
-Bus line distribution**

 ### Dependent Variables

 One of the unique challenges faced in this data was what to do with the time data (schedule start and end times).
 Firstly, the data was provided as strings, therefore, they needed to be converted to datetime format.
 Secondly, some of the data entries that were not on the conventional 24-hr time format, i.e., some times were between 24:00 and 26:00 hours.
 This is likely because the timestamps represent the bus driver workshifts.
 Workshifts are easier to monitor and track on a continous scale from clock-in to clock-out than to break-up because of the start of a new day.
 A function was created to correct the time to be in the 24-hr format then the times were used to determine the duration of a trip (schedule end time - schedule start time).

 ## Investigating Data Inisghts

-***Show meaningful plots and correlations.
-A few examples are provided below***

 First, we dropped all the empty columns and columns with categorical values or string values, which can not be used as inputs to train the model.
 Then a heatmap is used to show the pair-wise correlation between the remaining features and our target 'Load avg', which gives us an idea which features might be the most predictive and which features we should drop because of a poor correlation with our target.